Bristol England, UK Travel Guide

 Late November & December.

-Most guests to the UK for tourism, visiting family or friends, short-term business activities, or short courses (up to 30 days) use the Standard Visitor visa.
+Most visitors to the UK for tourism, visiting family or friends, short-term business activities, or short courses (up to 30 days) use the Standard A non-immigrant visa.
 This visa permits a stay of up to 6 months.

 Upon arrival at an UK port of entry, follow signs to Border Control.
-People from many countries with biometric passports can use e-gates for faster processing.
-Otherwise, a Border Force officer will look over your documents and ask about your visit.
+Nationals of many countries with biometric passports can use e-gates for faster processing.
+Otherwise, a Border Force officer will review your documents and request about your visit.
 Answer honestly and concisely.

 Bristol, like many UK cities, can be expensive, but careful planning leads to an enjoyable visit no matter your budget.
 This section outlines typical costs and ways to manage your finances effectively.